Patient to the chiropractor: “Treat me so I don’t hurt.”

 therapy are also among these guidelines by the Global Spine Care

 Initiative.
-(2) Executive Chiropractic of Iowa carefully considers
+(2) Executive Chiropractic of Iowa pays attention to

 these in caring for West Des Moines back pain.